 \subsection{Implementation Details}

-\textbf{Dataset.} To enhance the performance of VCGAN, we use the entire ImageNet \cite{russakovsky2015imagenet} dataset (1281167 images with 1000 categories) at the first training stage.
-The images are resized to $256 \times 256$.
+\textbf{Dataset.} We use the entire ImageNet \cite{russakovsky2015imagenet} dataset (1281167 images with 1000 categories) at the first training stage.
+The images are resized to 256$\times$256.
 The images encoded as grayscale are excluded.
 At the second training stage, we utilize the DAVIS \cite{perazzi2016benchmark} and Videvo \cite{Videvo} datasets that contain 156 short videos (overall 29620 images).
-We assume each short video is equally important.
+We assume each short video is equally important when selecting data for training.
 All training images are normalized to the range of [-1, 1].

 \textbf{Network.} Both the generator and discriminator adopt LeakyReLU \cite{maas2013rectifier} activation function.
 The instance normalization \cite{ulyanov2016instance} is attached to each convolutional layer of both encoder and discriminator except the first and the last layers.
 Note that, the pre-trained ResNet-50-IN \cite{he2016deep} also adopts LeakyReLU \cite{maas2013rectifier} activation function and instance normalization \cite{ulyanov2016instance}.
 Specifically, to maintain more information while performing the down-sampling operation, the pooling layers of the original ResNet-50-IN architecture \cite{he2016deep, ulyanov2016instance} are replaced by convolutional layers with a stride of 2.
 At the final part of the network, an additional convolutional layer is added to reduce the dimension from 2048 to 512.
 We train this ResNet-50-IN from scratch following the hyper-parameter settings of \cite{he2016deep} until the ImageNet validation accuracy is high enough and stable.
-Then, the weights are loaded to the two feature extractors of VCGAN, while the weights of other layers of VCGAN are Xavier initialized \cite{glorot2010understanding}.
+Then, the weights are loaded to the two feature extractors of VCGAN, while the weights of other layers of VCGAN are initialized with Xavier method \cite{glorot2010understanding}.